TAX FILING

 Filing Dutch Taxes as an Expat

-Step-by-step walkthrough of the Dutch tax filing process — from DigiD registration to final submission.
-Updated for the 2026 tax year.
+Step-by-step walkthrough of Dutch tax filing for expats, with verified deadlines and process checkpoints for the 2026 filing cycle.

 Who Must File?